ace0/cs642-hw1/README.md

 ## Collaboration Policy

-You are encouraged to use the internet, the Piazza discussion for this class, and classmates for ifnormation about tools, reference material, VM setup, and gdb.
+You are encouraged to use the internet, the Piazza discussion board for this class, and classmates for information about tools, reference material, VM setup, and gdb.
 Please don't discuss solution specifics with anyone beyond your project partner.